-- Earlier Planning and notification of audits to allow Parties to plan for the audits accordingly. - Remote Audits will be the default method for all audits, however site visits can be conducted, if permissible and either requested by the PAP or considered to be advantageous by Elexon and/or the BSC Auditor.. - Enquiry questions will be sent ahead of site visits (virtual or physical) to increase efficiency and effectiveness of time spent with Parties and allow the Parties to focus more on Business as Usual activities - Refinement of workpapers to align with changes to the 2021/22 BSC Audit Scope. - Continued refinements and enhancements to Data Transfer Network (DTN) tests.
+- Earlier Planning and notification of audits to allow Parties to plan for the audits accordingly. - Remote Audits will be the default method for all audits, however site visits can be conducted, if permissible and either requested by the PAP or considered to be advantageous by Elexon and/or the BSC Auditor. - Enquiry questions will be sent ahead of audits (virtual or physical) to increase efficiency and effectiveness of time spent with Parties and allow the Parties to focus more on Business as Usual activities - Refinement of workpapers to align with changes to the 2022/23 BSC Audit Scope. - Continued refinements and enhancements to Data Transfer Network (DTN) tests. - Supplier Volume Allocation Meter Operator Agent (SVA MOA) are no longer being tested as they are no longer owned by Elexon and thus not in scope for the 2022/23 audit.